 Generally, audio files of pre-trial conferences and other select hearings, as directed by the presiding Judge, will be embedded in a PDF document docketed to the appropriate case through CM/ECF.
 Anyone with a PACER account can access the PDF document and listen to the embedded audio file the same way they would access any other document docketed to the case.
 However, attorneys and parties to the case will not receive the audio equivalent of a “free look” as they do for other documents.
 Any access to an audio file is subject to the PACER fee noted above.

 Please understand that digital audio files shall not be considered an official transcript.
 If an official transcript is desired, please order it through CM/ECF using either the ‘Adversary Events → Other → Request for Transcript’ event or the ‘Bankruptcy Events → Other → Request for Transcript’ event.
-You may also call the Clerk’s office at 816-512-1800 for assistance ordering an official transcript.
+You may also call the Clerk’s office at 816-512-1800 for assistance ordering an official transcript or click here for more information.

 Please also understand that if sensitive information is stated on the record, it will be available in the audio files posted to CM/ECF.
 Parties may make a request to the presiding Judge that a particular audio file not be docketed for public access, but the decision whether to docket the audio file rests solely with the Judge.